Henrietta Hudson: History

 Lisa Cannistraci and bar owner Minnie Rivera opened Henrietta Hudson in 1991 as a lesbian-centric bar.
 The establishment became New York City's longest-operating lesbian bar after the closure of other similar venues.
 Gay liberation icon Stormé DeLarverie was a bouncer at Henrietta Hudson well into her 80s.

 Part of the bar's ongoing evolution included removal of the "lesbian bar" descriptor in 2014.
-In a 2019 interview, Lisa Cannistraci said she didn't "care whether or not it is known specifically as a lesbian bar...I just want people to come and have a great experience."
+In a 2019 interview, Lisa Cannistraci said she did not "care whether or not it is known specifically as a lesbian bar...I just want people to come and have a great experience."
 Following its closure due to the COVID-19 pandemic, Cannistraci announced plans to rebrand and expand Henrietta Hudson into a "café, lounge, bistro, coffee house, [and] cocktail place".

 The rebranding, however, resulted in controversy due to Cannistraci soliciting financial contributions from lesbians with a "Save the Bar" crowdfunding for Henrietta Hudson, and also participating in the Lesbian Bar Project fundraising campaign to save lesbian bars, despite using the donations to reopen the venue as a "queer" space no longer catering exclusively to lesbians.